Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Analysis of CQRNN

 \textbf{Theorem \ref{theorem_likelihood}.} \textit{Let the likelihood for each datapoint at each quantile be an asymmetric Laplace distribution with scale, $\lambda = \sqrt{\tau - \tau^2}$, and asymmetry, $k=\tau/\sqrt{\tau - \tau^2}$.
 The negative log likelihood is,}

 \textit{Proof sketch.} The asymmetric Laplace distribution has been used in Bayesian treatments of quantile regression without censoring \citep{Yu2001}.
 We extend this to Portnoy's loss with a weighted likelihood form using the censored weights.
+Appendix \ref{sec_app_theory} provides the full proof.